Maintaining the Union of Unit Discs under Insertions with Near-Optimal Overhead: Introduction

-For our solution to the union-maintenance problem, we need to answer intersection-searching queries of the form: Given the collection ${\cal C}$ of unit-radius circular arcs that comprise $\partial U$ and a query unit disc $D$, report the arcs in ${\cal C}$ intersecting $D$.
-This problem is a special case of the intersection searching problem in which we wish to preprocess a set of geometric objects into a data structure so that the set of objects intersected by a query object can be reported efficiently.
-Intersection-searching queries are typically answered using multi-level partition trees; see the recent survey~\cite{a-rs-18} for a comprehensive review.
-Our final result is a data structure for the intersection-searching problem in which the input objects are arbitrary unit-radius circular arcs rather than arcs forming the boundary of the union of the unit discs, and the query is a unit disc.
-We present a linear-size data structure with $O(n \log n)$ preprocessing time, $O(n^{1/2+\delta} + \ell)$ query time and $O(\log^2 n)$ amortized update time, where $\ell$ is the size of the output and $\delta>0$ is a small constant.
+\textbf{\textit{Circular-arc intersection searching.}} Our final result is a data structure for the intersection-searching problem in which the input objects are arbitrary unit-radius circular arcs rather than arcs forming the boundary of the union of the unit discs, and the query is a unit disc.
+We present a linear-size data structure with $O(n \log n)$ preprocessing time, $O(n^{1/2+\eps} + k)$ query time and $O(\log^2 n)$ amortized update time, where $k$ is the size of the output and $\eps>0$ is an arbitrarily small, but fixed, constant.
+This result follows the same approach as earlier data structures for intersection~\cite{AvKO,GJS} and constructs a two-level partition tree.
+Our main contribution is a simpler characterization of the condition of a unit disc intersecting a unit-radius circular arc.\footnote{We believe the update time can be made worst case by using the lazy reconstruction method~\cite{Over83}.}

+\paragraph{Road map of the paper.} The paper is organized as follows: We begin in Section~\ref{sec:dynamic_lower_env} by describing the dynamic data structure for maintaining the lower envelope of pseudo-lines.
+Next, we present in Section~\ref{sec:union_maintain} the data structure for maintaining the union of unit discs under insertions.
+Section~\ref{sec:range-search} presents the dynamic data structure for unit-arc intersection searching.
+Finally, we conclude in Section~\ref{sec:concl} by mentioning a few open problems.